pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### show_request.html.erb?id=

 - Show some more information.
 Link on request appointment.
-Can be view by all LA if provide the id#.
+Can be viewed by all LAs if they provide the id#.

 ### student

 #### application.html.erb

-- If no current application: Notes to the student and link to the application form.
+- If there is no current application: Notes to the student and link to the application form.
-- If have the current application: render application status and action page(Thank you page, schedule page, Accept Offer? page, thank you accept page).
+- If they have the current application: render application status and action page(Thank you page, schedule page, Accept Offer? page, thank you accept page).

 #### form.html.erb

-- If no current application: An editable application form
+- If there is no current application: An editable application form
-- If have the current application: Redirect application.html.erb
+- If they have the current application: Redirect application.html.erb

 #### index.html.erb